whoward/docs/markdown/reference/sauce-connect.md

 ### How can I improve performance?

-There are a few Sauce Connect specific [command line options](#advanced-configuration) that can help.
+There are a few Sauce Connect specific [command line options](#command-line-options) that can help.
 These include `-D, --direct-domains`, `-t, --tunnel-domains`, and `-F, --fast-fail-regexps`.
 These allow for careful curating of which traffic will go through the tunnel and which will go directly to the internet.

 A common use case for this is for users who only need their requests to their local development environment to go through Sauce Connect, with external resources being pulled as usual.

 ##	Troubleshooting Sauce Connect

-When troubleshooting Sauce Connect, you can generate verbose log files by adding the `-vv` and `-l sc.log` options on the command line.
+### Logging

+By default, Sauce Connect generates log messages to your local operating system's temporary folder.
+On **Linux** / **Mac OS X** this is usually `/tmp`; on **Windows**, it varies by individual release.
+You can also specify a specific location for the output using the `-l` [command line option](#command-line-options).

+You can enable verbose logging with the `-v` flag.
+Verbose output will be sent to the Sauce Connect log file rather than standard out.

 ###	Connectivity Considerations
 - Is there a firewall in place between the machine running Sauce Connect and Sauce Labs (\*.saucelabs.com:443)?
 You may need to allow access in your firewall rules, or configure Sauce Connect to use a proxy.
 Sauce Connect needs to establish outbound connections to saucelabs.com (67.23.20.87) on port 443, and to one of many hosts maikiXXXXX.miso.saucelabs.com IPs (162.222.76.0/21), also on port 443.
 It can make these connections directly, or can be configured to use an HTTP proxy with the `--proxy`, `--pac` and `--proxy-tunnel` command line options.